SeinekVoytov/HTTP-Learning-API/README.md

 # HTTP Learning API

-The HTTP Study API is a Java-based tool designed to assist newcomers in learning and experimenting with HTTP requests.
+The HTTP Learning API is a Java-based tool designed to assist newcomers in learning and experimenting with HTTP requests.
 It provides users with fake data and supports all types of HTTP requests.
 Notably, non-idempotent requests are handled gracefully, simulating successful responses without altering data.

 ## Features:

-1) Support for all types of HTTP requests, including non-idempotent requests.
+1) Support for all types of HTTP requests.
-2) Simulate successful responses for non-idempotent requests.
+2) Simulates successful responses for non-idempotent requests.
 3) Utilizes Java, Hibernate, Apache Tomcat Server, Jackson and JUnit.
 4) Data is stored in a local MySQL database.
 5) Returns all responses in JSON format